EVENT LISTINGS

 Gitanjali Mathur and Steven Brennfleck bring down the house in a rousing performance of “Happy We” from Handel’s Acis and Galatea.

-Watch a FREE Online Concert of French Baroque Chamber Music
+A Concert of French Baroque Chamber Music

 Shot in multi-camera HD with CD quality sound.